PRODUCTION TIPS

 ADDITIONAL RESOURCES

 If you're looking for writers, editors, equipment, props, crew, talent, music, effects, etc, there's plenty of resources out there, it's just a matter of hooking up.
-Check our our "Slayer Central" or our Facebook group and note if you have any services you'd like to offer.
+Check our Facebook group and note if you have any services you'd like to offer.
 Sites like Craigslist have also come in quite handy.

 If you have any other questions, contact us at episodes@thehunted.tv